Skip to content

 q_seed ArrayLike | None

 optional length-:attr:dof seed.
-When provided, returned solutions are sorted by wrap-to-pi distance from q_seed (closest first).
-On jointlock-7R arms it also reorders the internal lock-sample sweep.
+When provided, returned solutions are sorted by distance from q_seed (closest first, via seed_metric); with max_solutions this returns the nearest configs to the seed.
+On jointlock-7R arms it also drives the lock-outward-from-seed fast path (#331).

 None